LSEG-API-Samples/Example.TRTH.R.Package/README.md

-# Example-TRTH-R-Package
+# Example-RTH-R-Package
-This example package bundles together code from [Tick History in R language](https://developers.thomsonreuters.com/article/using-tick-history-rest-api-r-language-part-1) with several improvements.
+This example package bundles together code from [Tick History in R language](https://developers.refinitiv.com/en/article-catalog/article/tick-history-in-r-language-part-1) with several improvements.

 ## Store session token
 The user simply call the `login` once and the package will store the session token for all other request.